Experience Sheffield Scholarships

 - Are you a female applying for a course in the Department of Economics or Faculty of Engineering?

-- Are you a male applying for a course in the in the School of Nursing and Midwifery; Department of Human Communication Sciences; Department of Psychology; Department of Sociological Studies; the School of English, Department of Oncology and Metabolism or the School of Education.
+- Are you a male applying for a course in the in the School of Nursing and Midwifery; Department of Human Communication Sciences; Department of Psychology; Department of Sociological Studies; the School of English, courses that were previously taught in the Department of Oncology and Metabolism (please contact us if you would like to check if your course is eligible) or the School of Education.

 - Do you come from one of the more deprived areas of the country as defined by the government's Indices of Multiple Deprivation (IMD) database?
 If your postcode IMD value is 16,250 or less, you meet this criteria.
 You can check your postcode ranking using the IMD website.
 Please note this criteria only applies to students who live in England.